EricThomson/practical_python/readme.md

 Data science stack, part 2.
 Using Python IRL.

 ### To do
+- for week1 class fix it to use two cameras: one for zoom, one to extract and do facial recog.
 - Add open ended section at end of each class for them to write questions  (do for class 1 will serve as template students can email me those)
 - Add "notes" section at end of each class for them to write notes for in-class section (do for class 1)
 - when you finish class1, go in and add preview at end of class 0, or just have them read over class 1?
 Or make separate class 1 preview notebook?